Road Trip Travel Insurance: Why It Makes Sense

 You just never know when you might need help when you’re on a road trip.
-The travel assistance that comes with Generali travel insurance plans is there for you 24/7/365, whether you run out of gas in the Mojave or you have some sort of medical or mechanical emergency and you need to make arrangements to return the vehicle home or the rental car company.
+The travel assistance that comes with Generali travel protection plans is there for you 24/7/365, whether you run out of gas in the Mojave or you have some sort of medical or mechanical emergency and you need to make arrangements to return the vehicle home or to the rental car company.

-If you’re still on the fence about travel insurance for a road trip, consider this: Travel insurance rates are determined in part by your prepaid trip costs.
+If you’re still on the fence about travel insurance for a road trip, consider this: Travel protection rates are determined in part by your prepaid trip costs.
 If your road trip doesn’t have a lot of those, you might be pleasantly surprised at the price you pay to cover your road trip costs.

 The open road is full of adventure and risks.
 Remember that when you plan your trip, and consider Generali travel insurance and assistance services to help protect that adventure.